Getting a hemp growing license: a step-by-step guide

 Simple – the plant has immense economic potential across multiple industries.
 A wide range of products can be created from hemp, including paper, textiles, construction materials, fibers, insulation materials, animal feed, cosmetic products, food, and beverages

-With all these business opportunities, you might be thinking of cultivating hemp for commercial purposes.
-For that, you’ll need a grower’s license despite hemp’s legal status.
+With all these business opportunities, you might consider cultivating hemp for commercial purposes.
+You’ll need a grower’s license despite hemp’s legal status.

 But with regulations varying across states, how do you get a grower’s license without rubbing shoulders with the law?
 Here’s everything you need to know.

 What to Do Before Applying for a Hemp Grower’s License

 Before you even think of how to get a hemp growing license, ensure you sort out the following:

 1. Find Out If Your State Has Legalized Hemp Cultivation

 Enacting the 2018 Farm Bill was a significant milestone for farmers looking to cultivate hemp for commercial purposes.
 Previously, hemp cultivation was only legal for research purposes and pilot studies.

 But with the Farm Bill in effect, most states allow and encourage hemp cultivation for commercial purposes, creating the immense economic potential for growers.
 Your ability to tap into that potential heavily relies on your state’s legislation.

 The cultivation of hemp remains illegal in Mississippi, Idaho, and South Dakota, regardless of whether it’s for commercial, research, or pilot programs.
 The rest of the states have legalized cash crop cultivation for commercial purposes.